jideCreppy/ticket-master/README.md

 MAIL_FROM_ADDRESS="admin@ticketmaster.com"
 MAIL_FROM_NAME="${APP_NAME}"

-Note: 0.0.0.0 is the defualt docker network bridge IP.
+Note: 0.0.0.0 is the default docker network bridge IP.
 You may also be able to substitute this for 'mailpit' which is the network name in docker.
 ```

 ## Testing